submitting M10 forms to Moray council with the celebrant angel aberdeen humanist wedding ceremonies aberdeen

 Your Marriage Schedule

-If you are having a celebrant perform your wedding ceremony, the Registry office will arrange a date for you to pick up your marriage schedule.
+If you are having a celebrant perform your wedding ceremony, the Registry office will give you a date to pick up your marriage schedule.

-This is normally the week of your wedding date and has to be picked up by at least one of the couple getting married, not by a nominated person.
+They normally arrange this for the week of your wedding, and it has to be picked up by at least one of the couple getting married, not by a nominated person.

-And you have 3 days to submit the signed schedule back to them after your wedding day.
+And then you have 3 days to submit the signed schedule back to them, including the wedding day.

-And if you’re rushing off on honeymoon this can be done by a nominated person.
+And if you’re rushing off on honeymoon, a nominated person can do that for you.

 I know when couples first look into how to submit their M10 forms and what documentation they need, it can be quite confusing.